devatreides/laravel-iac/README.md

 $ ./builder down
 ```

+#### After the build
+When the script finishes the build, you will see the droplet(s) info in your Digitalocean dashboard and in the final terminal output (just name and ip address here).
+You will also find a **admin** user in the instances, which is the `/var/www/html` owner along with the nginx and PHP config.
+This is to allows you to clone your repo and do your stuff without concerns about permissions and root usage.

 ### Environment Variables:

 The repo uses some env vars to define aspects of the server that will be different on each situation, such as server name, hardware specs, php version and more.
 Only **TF_VAR_dotoken**,**TF_VAR_pvtkey** and **TF_VAR_pubkey** are mandatory.
 The meaning and the default value of each env var is described in `variables.tf` file.